Abdul-Moez/Expense-Tracker/README.md

 ### Step 6: Run Migrations and Seed the Database

-Run the following commands to create the database schema and populate it with initial data:
+Run the following commands to create the database schema:

 ```
 php artisan migrate
-php artisan db:seed
 ```

 ### Step 7: Start the Development Server